osa-ora/app-designer/README.md

 "Build Cloud Native Applications as Monolithic Applications"
 A simple and innovative way to build cloud native application.
 To do so you configure the application technology stack.
 Use the stack to build the cloud native application.
 Generate the application artifacts as per the application architecture.
 For example, if you build Quarkus service that stores data in MySQL DB, the tool will generate the quarkus dependencies with dns name of MySQL name as per the architecture.
 The tool will also generate the deployment artifact for all components based on Kubernates/OpenShift.
 Think of this tool as a way to handle cloud native applications as a monolith application, from the design, code generation and deployment configurations.
 At the moment, the tool support some generators like Quarkus and Java where it will generate both project skeleton and deployment scripts.
-While in some generators it will only generate the deployment artifacts such as Tomcat, JBoss, MySQL and PostgreSQL.
+While in some generators it will only generate the deployment artifacts such as Tomcat, JBoss, MySQL, MariaDB, MongoDB and PostgreSQL.
 This is just the initial functionality which will be extended to generate all possible configurations.
 Later on, support to generate the whole stack in different technologies will be added gradually by adding more Generator types (classes that implements IGenerator interface).
 Also the GUI will be later on generated only by the available Generators (but at the moment some are generated from the Generators and others are hard-coded until their generators are available)